gajenderyadavv/Netflix-DevSecOps/README.md

    **Prometheus Configuration:**

-   To configure Prometheus to scrape metrics from Node Exporter and Jenkins, you need to modify the `prometheus.yml` file.
+   To configure Prometheus to scrape metrics from Node Exporter and Jenkins, you need to modify the `prometheus.yml` file at pwd=/etc/prometheus.
 Here is an example `prometheus.yml` configuration for your setup:

    ```yaml
    global: